 In 1934 the TUC decide to build a lasting tribute to the Tolpuddle Martyrs by building six cottages to accommodate retired agricultural trade unionists.
 A levy of a farthing per member was collected from unions and land was bought on the edge of the village.
-The TUC had electricity brought to Tolpuddle and a new well was dug.
-The cottages were designed to high standards for artisan dwellings.
+The cottages were designed to high standards for artisan dwellings with electricity brought to Tolpuddle and a new well dug.

 Who lives there?